-During the 1894-1895 winter season, Francis Bartlett was living elsewhere and 236 Beacon was the home of stockbroker Guy Norman and his wife, Louisa (Palfrey) Norman.
+During the 1894-1895 winter season, Francis Bartlett joined his brother-in-law, William Albert Slater, on a trip around the world on William Slater’s steam yacht Eleanor.
+During the season, 236 Beacon was the home of stockbroker Guy Norman and his wife, Louisa (Palfrey) Norman.
 They had lived at 254 Beacon during the previous season.
-The Normans had moved by the 1895-1896 season and by the next season were living at 262 Beacon.
+Louisa Norman was Francis Bartlett’s niece, the daughter of Francis Winship Palfrey and Louisa C. (Bartlett) Palfrey (Francis and Louisa Palfrey lived 255 Beacon, diagonally across the street from 236 Beacon).
+The Normans had moved from 236 Beacon by the 1895-1896 season and by the next season were living at 262 Beacon.